chisholm-ray/kagi-docs/docs/orion/faq/faq.md

 <a name="cookies"></a>
 ## How do I clear cookies?

+### MacOS

+__To search and clear individual site cookies:__
+Go to _Orion->Settings->Privacy->Manage Website Data..._

+__To reset ALL cookies, history, bookmarks, website data, etc:__
+Go to _Orion->Reset Orion..._ and select a time range what you would like to permanently remove and reset.

+### iOS/iPhone

+__To reset cookies, history, website data:__
+Go to _Three dots menu->Settings->Privacy->Clear History and Website Data_ and select a time range and the what you would like to permanently remove and reset

+__To reset and clear ALL open tabs, cookies, history, website data:__
-Go to _Settings->Orion->Manage_ to search and clear individual site cookies OR _Orion->Reset_ to reset ALL cookies, history, bookmarks, etc.
+Go to _Three dots menu->Close Tabs & Clear Data_ to clear all open tabs, cookies, history, website data.

 <a name="extensions"></a>
 ## How does Orion support extensions?